 Routine flaring of gas is flaring during normal oil production operations in the absence of sufficient facilities or amenable geology to re-inject the produced gas, utilize it on-site, or dispatch it to a market.

-15. What other types of flaring are there?
+15. What are the other types of flaring?

 16. What are the proportions of the various types of flaring?

 The proportions depend very much on the level of utilization of the associated gas.
 For example, in Norway where utilization is very high, there is negligible routine flaring and nearly all flaring is non-routine or safety related.
 Conversely, in Nigeria where significant routine flaring still takes place, non-routine flaring is estimated to represent only about 15% of the total.
-In all cases, safety flaring is a very small part of the total gas flared.
+Safety flaring is normally a very small part of the total gas flared.

 17. Which countries flare the most?

-Satellite data estimates from 2012 show that the eight largest flaring countries, contributing to over 65% of the world's total flaring, were Russia, Nigeria, Iran, Iraq, USA, Algeria, Kazakhstan and Venezuela.
+Satellite data estimates from 2015 show that the seven largest flaring countries, contributing to 59% of the world's total flaring, were Russia, Iraq, Iran, the United States, Venezuela, Algeria, and Nigeria.

 18. Who flares?

-Gas flaring takes place at every oil production facility in the world.
-However, in many cases the volumes are very small.
-Flaring is necessary to maintain the safe operation of the facility.
-Estimates from satellite data of the flare volumes in 2012 identify the five largest flaring countries to be Russia, Nigeria, Iran, Iraq and USA.
+Gas flaring takes place at every oil production facility in the world; satellite data currently identifies over 16,000 flaring locations globally, in about 90 countries.
+However, in many cases the volumes being flared are very small.
+Some flaring is almost always necessary to maintain the safe operation of the facility.

-19. How much CO2 emissions does gas flaring cause?
+19. How much CO2 equivalent emissions does gas flaring cause?

-Each cubic meter of associated gas flared results in about 2.5 kilograms of CO2 emissions.
-With annual global flaring levels estimated at approximately 140 billion cubic meters, this results in about 350 million tons of CO2 emissions annually.
-This figure assumes a flare combustion efficiency of 98%, which is not always the case depending on various conditions such as wind and gas composition.
+Each cubic meter of associated gas flared results in about 2.5 kilograms of CO2e emissions.
+With annual global flaring levels estimated at approximately 145 bcm, this results in about 400 million tons of CO2-equivalent emissions annually.
+This figure assumes a flare combustion efficiency of 98% (i.e. about 2% un-combusted gas leaking into the atmosphere); flare efficiency can be significantly lower depending on various conditions such as wind and gas composition.

-20. Is gas flaring causing a "large amount" of CO2 emissions in a global perspective?
+20. From a global perspective, is gas flaring causing a "large amount" of CO2 emissions?

-Global CO2 emissions in 2013 was 36 billion tonnes.
-Flaring emissions are estimated to be about 350 million tonnes i.e. about 1% of the total.
+Global CO2 emissions from fossil-fuel combustion in 2015 was 32 billion tonnes.
+Flaring emissions of CO2 are estimated to be about 350 million tonnes i.e. about 1% of the total.
 Flaring gas is, however, totally unproductive, and can be avoided far more easily than much of the other CO2 emissions.
-The gas could be put to good use and potentially displace other fuels, e.g. coal, that generate higher emissions per energy unit.
+The gas could be put to good use and potentially displace other fuels, e.g. coal and diesel, that generate higher emissions per energy unit.

 21. Does flaring also cause emissions of methane gas, an even more potent greenhouse gas than CO2?

-Gas flares do not burn all the gas sent to a flare.
+Since flares do not burn all the gas sent to a flare, emission of methane does occur during gas flaring.
 Under ideal conditions, the most efficient flares combust about 98% of the gas, but some flares, operating less efficiently, may combust as little as 60-70% of the gas.
-While the other gas components, ethane, butane, propane etc. make a negligible contribution to climate change if they remain unburnt, unburnt methane can contribute significantly to the flares’ emissions.
+While the other gas components, ethane, butane, propane etc. make a negligible contribution to climate change if they remain unburnt, unburnt methane can contribute significantly to the flares’ greenhouse gas emissions.

 22. Gas flaring causes emissions of black carbon.
 Please explain.

-In some flares, the hydrocarbons in flared gas are only partly burnt and some of their carbon content is emitted as grains of black carbon (soot).
+In some flares the hydrocarbons are only partly burnt and some of their carbon content is emitted as grains of black carbon (soot).
 This occurs when there is insufficient mixing of the gas with oxygen in the air to complete the combustion process.
-The production of black carbon is exacerbated when the gas being burnt contains significant liquid hydrocarbon in droplet form.
+Black carbon production is exacerbated when the gas being burnt contains significant liquid hydrocarbon in droplet form.

 23. Why are emissions of black carbon from gas flaring important?

 Black carbon, or soot, is a very significant "short-lived climate change forcer" i.e. it makes a significant contribution to climate change but only briefly as it is rapidly removed from the atmosphere by natural processes such as rain.
-By contrast, CO2 has a very long lifetime in the atmosphere.
-Reducing black carbon emissions could, therefore, make a significant and rapid contribution to the mitigation of climate change.
-Flaring in and near the Arctic areas are of particular concern because black carbon, or soot, deposits on the Arctic snow and ice cap, which severely reduces its reflective power and thus accelerates climate change.
-Early-stage research indicates that as much as 40 % of soot deposits on snow and ice within the Arctic Circle comes from gas flaring.
+By contrast, CO2 has a very long life in the atmosphere.
+Reducing black carbon emissions could, therefore, make a significant and rapid contribution to climate change mitigation.
+Flaring in and near the Arctic areas are of particular concern because black carbon, or soot, deposits on the Arctic snow and ice cap, which severely reduces its reflective power (albedo) and thus accelerates climate change.
+Research indicates that as much as 40% of soot deposits on snow and ice within the Arctic Circle comes from gas flaring.

 24. Does gas flaring have local health impacts?

-Gas flares are known to emit a variety of products hazardous to health including particles of carbon, nitrogen monoxide, carbon monoxide (which all can cause respiratory problems), benzene (which is carcinogenic), and volatile organic compounds and polycyclic aromatic hydrocarbons which can cause a variety of ailments.
-For those living very close to flares, their noise can also be a major issue.
-There is, however, little definitive data as to how proximity to flares, duration of exposure, etc. are linked to actual health problems as few studies of the health impact of flaring have been carried out.
+Gas flares are known to emit a variety of components hazardous to health, including particles of carbon, nitrogen monoxide, carbon monoxide (all of which can cause respiratory problems), benzene (which is carcinogenic), and volatile organic compounds and polycyclic aromatic hydrocarbons which can cause a variety of ailments.
+For those living close to flares, their noise can also be a major issue.
+There is, however, little data as to how proximity to flares, duration of exposure, etc. are linked to actual health problems as few studies of the health impact of flaring have been carried out.

-The initiative text pertains to routine flaring that occurs during normal production of oil in the absence of sufficient facilities to utilize the produced gas on-site or dispatch it to a market, or amenable geology to re-inject it.
-The typical example is long-term continuous flaring for disposal of gas where a gas outlet to market or injection capacity does not exist.
-The scope of the Initiative does not include non-routine flaring events such as exploration and appraisal, initial well flow-back, well servicing, process upset, safety or emergency situations, equipment or gas handling infrastructure malfunction or de-pressuring equipment for maintenance.
-It also excludes purge and pilot flaring necessary for safe flare operation, combustion of hazardous or polluting emissions such as volatile organic compounds and hydrogen sulphide.
+Yes.
+The Initiative pertains to routine flaring that occurs during normal production of oil in the absence of sufficient facilities to utilize the gas on-site or dispatch it to a market, or amenable geology to re-inject it.
+The typical example this Initiative addresses is long-term continuous flaring for gas disposal where a gas market or injection capacity does not exist.
+The Initiative does not include non-routine flaring events, such as for exploration and appraisal; initial well flow-back; well servicing; process upset; safety or emergency situations; equipment or gas handling infrastructure malfunction; or de-pressuring equipment for maintenance.
+The Initiative also excludes purge and pilot flaring necessary for safe flare operation, combustion of hazardous or polluting emissions, such as volatile organic compounds and hydrogen sulphide.
 Some flare gas sources (e.g. glycol treatment facilities, produced water treatment facilities) are so small and at such low pressure that it is environmentally more beneficial to utilize resources to reduce other flaring sources and other types of emission.

 The Initiative asks oil companies and governments to end ongoing routine flaring as soon as possible, and no later than by 2030.
 The actions needed to stop routine flaring are far-reaching and take considerable time and resources to plan and execute properly.

-Many of the largest oil companies have already endorsed the Initiative, and more of them are expected to join over time.
-Before joining, there are typically time-consuming due diligence processes to find out what removing flares would cost and how to proceed to obtain the best return on flare-out investments.
+Almost all of the largest international oil companies have already endorsed the Initiative, and more of them are expected to join over time.
+Typically, there are time-consuming due diligence processes to find out what removing flares would cost and how to proceed to obtain the best return on flare-out investments.
+Some international oil companies that haven’t endorsed the Initiative yet, have internal flaring policies consistent with the Initiative.
+Thus one should not conclude that flaring reduction efforts by non-endorsers of the Initiative are less effective.
+Endorsing the Initiative would, however, help these companies better communicate their flaring policies and provide a global forum to work with other industry players to end routine flaring.

 The Initiative sets clear targets for the future.
 GGFR's role is not to set such targets, but to facilitate flaring reduction activities to help meet the 2030 target.

-GGFR is a partnership and it is up to the individual members to decide whether or not to endorse the Initiative.
-Many of them have already done so.
+GGFR is a global partnership and it is up to the individual members to decide whether or not to endorse the Initiative.
+Almost all partners have already done so; those that have yet to endorse are still engaged in internal deliberations and assessment.

-31. What are the common reasons why governments would NOT endorse the Initiative?
+31. What are some common reasons why governments would NOT endorse the Initiative?

 32. What are the common reasons why oil companies would NOT endorse the Initiative?

-Similarly, we believe most major oil companies will eventually endorse the initiative, but they also follow a rigorous due diligence process before committing to the Initiative.
-We will assist them in this process and endeavor to secure their endorsement before COP21.
+Most major oil companies are expected eventually to endorse the initiative, but they also follow a rigorous due diligence process before committing to the Initiative.

 33. Besides the positive environmental and climate change impacts of abiding by the Initiative, what other positive impacts could endorsing the Initiative have for governments and oil companies?

 Instead of being flared, associated gas can be used in many different ways for the benefit of the local population.
-It can fuel power generation or industry, provide LPGs for heating or cooking, be used as feedstock for petrochemicals, and finally it can provide financial resources through export.
+It can fuel power generation; provide liquid petroleum gases (LPGs) for heating or cooking; be used as feedstock for petrochemicals; and generate revenue through export.

 34. Is "Zero Routine Flaring by 2030" a realistic goal?

-Yes, for the countries and oil companies that endorse the Initiative.
+Yes, it is.
 There will still be some flaring for safety reasons and in non-routine situations.

 35. What will oil companies and governments do differently after they have endorsed the Initiative?

-Oil companies and governments will ensure that new oil fields will be developed without routine flaring.
-They will proactively address the ongoing "legacy" flaring to reduce or eliminate it at earliest opportunity.
-The initiative also reinforces the idea that governments, oil companies, and institutions all need to work together to eliminate routine flaring.
+Oil companies and governments will ensure that new oil fields are developed without routine flaring.
+In addition, they will proactively address the ongoing "legacy" flaring to reduce or eliminate it at earliest opportunity.
+The initiative also reinforces the idea that governments, oil companies, and institutions all need to work together to eliminate routine flaring on a global scale.

 36. Are you forcing governments and oil companies into uneconomic investments under the Initiative?